cloudfoundry-tutorials/cf4devs/site/content/application-lifecycle/troubleshooting.md

 For much of this course, we have used the `random-route` feature of the CLI.
 This feature attempts to construct a unique route for your app by randomly selecting 2 words from a dictionary.
 This is not a feature you should **ever** use in production as it is not guaranteed to result in conflict-free route.

 Instead, you should specify a unique hostname and/or route for each of your apps.
-If you try to push an app that would use a route that already exists your deployment will fail.
+If you try to push an app that would use a route that already exists, your deployment will fail.

 ## Troubleshooting Commands